rafalh/rf-tools/vmesh/README.md

 * Double sided material property is supported.
 If not enabled back-face culling is used for V3M rendering.
 * Child nodes without mesh attached are exported as prop points (e.g. for glares).
 * Child nodes with meshes are exported as LOD levels and should have `LOD_distance` user property (see above).

+RFG:

+* Normals are ignored
+* Only base color texture is used
+* Object hierarchy is ignored (each GLTF object is exported as a separate group)